This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What’s the Best Hiking Shoe/Boot Brand?

-The answer is– the one that makes shoes that fit your feet the best!
-Some well-known brands include: Keen, Merrell, Lowa and Salomon.
+The answer is — the one that makes shoes that fit your feet the best!
+Some of our favorite brands include Keen, Merrell and Altra.

 If you love barefoot-style shoes, you’ll love these Merrell Vapor Glove trail runners, a minimalist, zero-drop trail running shoe.

-I have two pairs of these quirky sneakers, and wear mine running in the park (and on a treadmill) and they’re perfect for hiking over easy terrain.
+I've owned multiple pairs of these quirky sneakers over the years, and (in the past) would wear them running in the park (and on a treadmill) and they're perfect for hiking over easy terrain.

 Keep in mind that these are warm weather shoes.
 When the ground is cold you’ll feel it straight through the shoe!